Thank you for registering to our newsletter. You'll receive a confirmation e-mail shortly.

 7.2 After expiration of the period of endorsement according to paragraph 4.4, The Cloakroom will prepare a digital invoice with the total payable amount for the accepted articles to be sent to the customer via email.

-7.3 The Cloakroom provides different methods of payment to the customer.
+7.3 The Cloakroom provides the payment methods credit card and purchase on invoice as payment options to the customer.
 The customer can, before ordering, find all information on accepted methods of payment at any time on the website.
 The Cloakroom reserves the right to not offer individual methods of payment or only offer them for particular orders.

 7.4 Payment of the invoiced amount is due five days after receiving the invoice.

-7.6 The Cloakroom conducts, after an order has been placed, a solvency check based on mathematical-statistical methods with Bürgel Wirtschaftsinformationen GmbH & Co.
-KG and - for customers in Germany - additionally with SCHUFA Holding AG.
+7.5 At the selection of the ‘purchase on invoice’ or the ‘decide later’ payment option The Cloakroom conducts, after an order has been placed, a solvency check based on mathematical-statistical methods with Alektum Group.
 Within the limits of legal regulations and taking into consideration the relevant interests that need to be protected, we will transfer personal data to the credit agency.
 We will transfer, alongside name and birthdate of the customer, also address data.
 Based on this information, a statistical probability of loan default will be calculated and based on this calculation it will be determined whether a contract will come into effect.
+At the selection of the payment method ‘credit card’ a solvency check is not conducted by The Cloakroom.

 For more information regarding the solvency check, please refer to the FAQ section which can be accessed on The Cloakroom’s website at anytime.